Pyramid of the Moon: Burials

 Burial three is associated with structure five, and dates to approximately 300 A.D.
 In this chamber, there are a total of four people, who are all male.
 The first individual was thought to be about 20–24 years old, the second 18–20, the third 40–44, the fourth 13–15, all of whom were probably foreign to Teotihuacan.
 There are signs that the individuals had been tied and bound within the pit, suggesting again that they were possible captives.
 Associated with burial three there were other fibers found that may indicate that there was once a mat.
 Mats have been discovered to signify political authority in many Mesoamerican societies during the time.
 Adding to this, there were figures of greenstone, beads, shells, and blades.
 There were also ear flares and beads that suggested that at least three of the individuals were of high status.
-There were also a total of 18 decapitated heads of wolves, pumas, a jaguar, and a hawk.
+There were also a total of 18 severed heads of wolves, pumas, a jaguar, and a hawk.

 Burial four was made in conjunction with structure six and dates to around 350 – 400 A.D.
 The pit contained seventeen human heads that, from what could be identified, were middle aged males.
 Adding to this, burial four contained no offerings or material remains, other than the fibers from the material that was used to gag the victims.
 White has suggested that the placement of the skulls may have something to do with where they were originally from.
 Due to the violent nature in which the victims where sacrificed, as well as the lack of burial offerings, it has been suggested that the individuals were of relatively low status.

 Burial five occurred at a similar time to burial four datings to around 350 – 400A.D and was also linked to the construction of building six.
 In it were three skeletons who were displayed in a position common in painted representations of Maya elites.
 This is interesting because it is an uncommon mode of burial at Teotihuacan.
 Adding to this, their hands were not bound but instead laying out in front of them resting on their legs.
 The first person was probably 50–75 years of age, the second 40–50, and the third 40–45.
 Adding to this, two individuals were wearing rectangular pectorals, which is often linked to high-ranking Mayas.
 Their burial suggests that these individuals were of extremely high status.
 The corpses were also accompanied by animals that may have represented their animal spirit, two pumas and a golden eagle.